Viau

 Impact on customer trips

-Once Jean-Talon is fully closed, bus stops for lines 141, 188 and 372 will be relocated to Bélanger Street.
-A reserved lane will be set up on Bélanger to keep buses running more regularly.
+Due to Jean-Talon street closure, bus stops for lines 141, 188 and 372 are relocated to Bélanger Street.
+A reserved lane has been set up on Bélanger to keep buses running more regularly.

 Impact on local residents